adamjgrant/tides-over-sand/TASKS.md

     - [x] Rejected: Still has a border.
 - [x] When I create a new task, it should be selected and loaded into the detail view after it is populated in the list.
 - [x] The application works correctly when I login to github when running on localhost, but when I have it published to GH pages https://adamjgrant.github.io/tides-over-sand/ it redirects to a localhost address.
+- [x] If I delete a task, once it is deleted and goes away from the interface, automatically select the first item in the task list and show its detail if there are any tasks remaining.
+- [x] For the max-width 768px breakpoint, I want the task detail to open in a modal instead.